n00shE/SpotifyData/README.md

 ﻿# SpotifyData

 ## Prerequisites
-You must download your data package from Spotify, this can take 1-4 weeks for Spotify to deliver.
+You must download your data package from Spotify, this can take 1-4 weeks to deliver.
 This program supports both the account data download and the extended history download.
 https://www.spotify.com/us/account/privacy/